MusicFreak456/Creative_Process_Automator/README.md

 # Creative Process Automator

-Program made for learnig how to create music as an objective programing curse project on University of Wroclaw.
+Program made for learning how to create music as an objective programing curse project on University of Wroclaw.

 Written in C++ with SFML 2.4 library.